tahaafzal5/HealthMemo/README.md

 ## Inspiration

-Hacking Health Tech – All Sci, No Fi inspired us to answer questions in health care that millions face around the world.
-We chose the theme "Develop Wearable Technology"
+We were inspired us to answer questions in health care that millions face around the world.

 Health Memo answers the following questions:
 - How should a health ecosystem be built?
 One that healthcare professionals and hospitals can leverage to enable better treatment and care of patients.